microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Decorators.md

 }
 ```

-When `@sealed` is executed, it will seal both the constructor and its prototype, and will therefore will prevent any further functionality from being added to or removed from this class during runtime by accessing `BugReport.prototype` or by defining properties on `BugReport` itself (note that ES2015 classes are really just syntactic sugar to prototype-based constructor functions).
+When `@sealed` is executed, it will seal both the constructor and its prototype, and will therefore prevent any further functionality from being added to or removed from this class during runtime by accessing `BugReport.prototype` or by defining properties on `BugReport` itself (note that ES2015 classes are really just syntactic sugar to prototype-based constructor functions).
 This decorator does **not** prevent classes from sub-classing `BugReport`.

 Next we have an example of how to override the constructor to set new defaults.